spatialos/UnrealGDK/docs/content/singleton-actors.md

 ### Streaming queries

-To make sure all servers check out Singleton Actor entities, you need to configure the worker to have [streaming queries](https://docs.improbable.io/reference/13.1/shared/worker-configuration/bridge-config#streaming-queries) for each Singleton Actor’s components.
+To make sure all server-workers check out Singleton Actor entities, you need to configure the worker to have [streaming queries](https://docs.improbable.io/reference/13.1/shared/worker-configuration/bridge-config#streaming-queries) for each Singleton Actor’s components.

 In our example with `ExampleGameGameState`, the Interop Code Generator creates a schema component called `ExampleGameGameStateMultiClientRepData`.
 You need to add this as a streaming query to the worker configuration file (spatial/workers/unreal/spatialos.UnrealWorker.worker.json).